Postgraduate scholarships 2018/19

-The School of European Culture and Languages is delighted to be able to offer three Vice Chancellor’s Research Scholarships and two School of European Culture and Languages Graduate Teaching Assistant Scholarships for new PhD students starting in the academic year 2016/17:
+The School of European Culture and Languages is delighted to be able to offer three Vice Chancellor’s Research Scholarships for new PhD students starting in the academic year 2018/19:

-- Both scholarships cover full home/EU fees plus a maintenance grant and a salary which will total an amount equivalent to that offered by the Research Councils for 2016
+- The scholarships cover full home/EU fees plus a maintenance grant and a salary which will total an amount equivalent to that offered by the Research Councils for 2018;

-- Recipients will be expected to undertake four hours of teaching per week over the three years of the award.
+- The scholarships are administered under the Graduate Teaching Assistantship Scheme, further details of which can be found at: http://www.kent.ac.uk/scholarships/postgraduate/gta.html.
+Recipients of these scholarships will be expected to undertake four hours of teaching per week over the three years of the award.

-- New doctoral students studying in the following fields are eligible to apply: Classical and Archaeological Studies, Comparative Literature, English Language and Linguistics, Modern Languages (French, German, Hispanic Studies, Italian), Philosophy and Religious Studies
+- The scholarships are only open to new doctoral students, studying in the following fields: Classical and Archaeological Studies, Comparative Literature, English Language and Linguistics, Modern Languages (French, German, Hispanic Studies, Italian), Philosophy and Religious Studies;

-Vice Chancellor’s Research Scholarships and School of European Culture and Languages GTAs will be awarded to outstanding applicants able to demonstrate a high level of academic achievement, excellent communication skills, and the potential to make a strong contribution to their chosen field of research.
+Vice Chancellor’s Research Scholarships will be awarded to outstanding applicants able to demonstrate a high level of academic achievement, excellent communication skills, and the potential to make a strong contribution to their chosen field of research.
 Candidates must:

-- Hold a good honours degree (First or 2.1) or a Master’s degree at Merit or Distinction in a relevant subject or equivalent
+- Hold a good honours degree (First or 2.1) and a Master’s degree at Merit or Distinction in a relevant subject or equivalent;

 How to apply

-- Candidates must make a formal application to study on a SECL doctoral programme, by 4 March 2016
+- Candidates must make a formal application to study on a SECL doctoral programme – deadline Friday 2 March 2018

-- Candidates must also complete the SECL Scholarship application form by 4 March 2016
+- Candidates must also complete the SECL GTA application form – deadline Friday 2 March 2018

 - For full terms and conditions of these awards, please see the University of Kent's scholarships webpages.